Pak Exports To UK Crosses US $ 1 Billion In First 6 Months Of FY2020-21: Razak - UrduPoint

 Pak Exports To UK Crosses US $ 1 Billion In First 6 Months Of FY2020-21: Razak

-Adviser to Prime Minister for Commerce and Investment on Saturday informed the first time, Pakistan's exports to the United Kingdom (UK) have crossed the US dollars one billion in the first six months of fiscal year 202-121, the ever met target in the said duration

-ISLAMABAD, (UrduPoint / Pakistan Point News - 9th Jan, 2021 ) :Adviser to Prime Minister for Commerce and Investment on Saturday informed the first time, Pakistan's exports to the United Kingdom (UK) have crossed the US Dollars one billion in the first six months of fiscal year 202-121, the ever met target in the said duration.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 9th Jan, 2021 ) :Advisor to Prime Minister for Commerce and Investment Abdul Razak Dawood on Saturday informed that the first time, Pakistan's exports to the United Kingdom (UK) have crossed the US Dollars one billion in the first six months of fiscal year 202-121, the ever met target in the said duration.

 From July 1 to end December 2020, the exports to UK grew by 21 percent touching figure of US $ 1,029 million as compared to figure of US $ 852 million in the respective time during last fiscal year, the advisor tweeted.